Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 PGE Narodowy - Warsaw's National Stadium

-As I stated earlier, there were not a lot of tourist attractions along the Vistula.
+As I stated earlier, there were not a lot of major tourist attractions along the Vistula.
 It appeared that this area was more for locals.
-Below was an area with a sandy beach and tables and chairs for relaxing.
+Below was an area with a sandy city beach and tables and chairs for relaxing.

 Area to Relax Along the Vistula River